ThumbGen/ThumbGen/README.md

+NOTE: This repository exists only for historical reasons :) It is not maintained anymore and contains ancient code...

 ThumbGen is loaded with powerful features and designed to make your media player look different.
 It can be used with virtually any device that has a basic GUI and is able to display images.
 With embedded scrapers, a powerful rendering engine, fully customizable output, flexible layouts and a lot of extra features ThumbGen is a must have for any media player owner.

 Key Features